 Ashtanga yoga is also known for its emphasis on the mental and spiritual aspects of yoga, with a focus on self-discipline, focus, and the cultivation of inner awareness.
 This style of yoga also encourages practitioners to develop a daily practice, encouraging the students to be consistent and dedicated to the practice.
 Ashtanga yoga is a demanding and rigorous practice, but also is a very rewarding style, which can bring changes on the physical and mental state of being.

 Backbending Vinyasa is a yoga flow that focuses on postures that involve arching the spine backwards, which can help to open the chest and heart.
 This practice is said to not only increase flexibility and strength in the back, but also to release tension in the shoulders and upper back, which can help to open the chest and heart.
-This flow may also include forward fold and twisting movement to balance out the practice and to help to release tension from the body.
-Forward folds involve rounding the spine forward and stretching the back body and hamstrings.
-Twists involve rotating the torso and help to stretch the back and improve spinal mobility.
-This balance of backbends, forward folds and twists can help to promote flexibility and balance in the body, and also allow to release tension and stress.
-Beautiful heart opening vinyasa flow that will make your back feel very supple.

 Dynamic Vinyasa